 BEIRUT: The World Economic Forum’s latest Global Competitiveness report has inflated Lebanon’s worldwide ranking, painting a rosy picture of a country that is actually slipping as several other reputable agencies have noted in recent reports, leading economist Jihad El Hokayem tells Annahar.

-Coming in at 80th place out of 140 countries in 2018, Lebanon seemingly managed to exceed all expectations, and against all odds, to jump 25 places in a single year.
+Coming in 80th place out of 140 countries in 2018, Lebanon seemingly managed to exceed all expectations, and against all odds, to jump 25 places in a single year.

 This, however, does not mirror the current reality facing Lebanon, El Hokayem notes.